-Indian Country Media Network, "Documentary on Federal Recognition ‘Promised Land’ Will Make You Mad"
+Indian Country Today, "Documentary on Federal Recognition ‘Promised Land’ Will Make You Mad"

 Excerpt: "The film is about federal recognition, yes, but on a deeper level it’s about how to be an Indian in the modern world, how to fight even if you’re an elderly lady or a terminally ill man, how to take joy from the fight because of the friends you make, and most importantly, how to face death bravely and with honor, recognizing it as a transition and not an end."